mkalygin/alfred-yandex-translate/README.md

 - Open Alfred preferences.
 - Click on the Workflows tab.
 - Select the Yandex Translate workflow.
-- Open the environment variables panel.
+- Click "Configure Workflow...".
-- Paste your OAuth Token in the `YANDEX_OAUTH_TOKEN` variable.
+- Paste your OAuth Token to the `OAuth Token` field.
-- Paste your Folder ID in the `YANDEX_FOLDER_ID` variable.
+- Paste your Folder ID to the `Folder ID` field.

 #### Yandex Dictionary